-The position information associated with the confirmed position, A & B Doppler positions, DOA position and the encoded position as appropriate.
-Any data line for position (e.g., confirmed position, DOA position) may be omitted if no associated position is available for the data line.
+Alert detection information (including detection time and satellite) and position information associated with the MCC reference position, A & B Doppler positions, DOA position and the GNSS (i.e., encoded) position as appropriate.
+Any data line for position (e.g., MCC reference position, DOA position) may be omitted if no associated position is available for the data line.

 54a.
-Confirmed Position
+MCC Reference Position

-Latitude and longitude of confirmed position.
+Latitude and longitude of the MCC reference position.
 This position may be formed by a merge of matching positions, which may be based on a weighting factor assigned to each matching position.